 Has 10 trails, four lifts, and night skiing.
 Group ski lessons for kids as young as 4; snowboarding lessons for ages 8 and older.
 Private lessons offered for younger children, no age restriction.
 Overnight ski camps ($120 per day) for kids ages 8-15, including ski instruction and other recreational activities, are offered Jan.
 16-19, Feb.
 13-16, Feb.
 16-20, and March 6-8.

 380 State Road (Route 23), Great Barrington

-Boasts 22 trails, two terrain parks, 11 lifts, and an eight-lane snow tubing center (tubing is for ages 4 and older).
+Boasts 22 trails, two terrain parks, 11 lifts, and an eight-lane snow tubing center.
 Adventurers ski programs for ages 4-13 and miniRIDERS snowboarding programs for ages 4-13.
 Reservations encouraged.
 Daycare available for ages 6 months to 8 years.

 Alpine Mountain Ski & Ride Center

-Features 21 trails of varying difficulty.
-Learn to ski and snowboard lessons for children ages 4-12.
-Snow tubing for those at least 42 inches tall.
+Features 21 trails of varying difficulty and the only ice skating rink in the Poconos.
+Learn to ski and snowboard lessons for children of all ages.
+Snow tubing for children of all ages with adult accompaniment.
 Children ages 5 and younger receive a free lift ticket with the purchase of one regular full-priced adult lift ticket.

 Blue Mountain Ski Area

 39 trails, 6 terrain parks, 21 snow tubing lanes, and night skiing.
 Explorer program offers ski lessons for ages 4-12 and snowboarding instruction for ages 5-12.
 (Also offers a Pioneer Program for the same age group, which is recommended for an older crowd who already completed Explorers.)
 Children 5 and younger ski for free with a paying adult.